Estate Planning Attorney

 Making a Difference With Estate Tax Planning Work With Attorneys Who Care About You

 “My wife and I highly recommend Randy and his staff for estate planning and will preparation.
 He articulates the legalese in simple English being knowledgeable and professional.
 He listens carefully, makes excellent recommendations, and follows through in a timely and cost-conscious manner.
 He quoted a fixed price for this work, provided everything we needed, made all changes requested, never trying to add more fees for additional services.
 Hopefully we won't need an attorney again, but we would definitely use him if the occasion arose.
 We will recommend him to others and I'm sure they will be pleased.”
 Wayne Evans

 Wills vs. Trusts

-Our estate planning attorneys field many questions about wills and trusts.
-In order to give you an idea of which estate planning option may be right for you, here are the basics and key differences of each:
+Our estate planning lawyers serving Bryan-College Station field many questions about wills and trusts from clients planning for their future.
+To give you an idea of which estate planning option may be right for you, here are the basics and key differences of each:

 A will specifies the wishes of a testator (owner of the estate) on how property should be distributed and how dependents should be cared for after the testator has died.
 In essence, it allows you to list which beneficiaries receive specific assets when you pass away.

 You should consider drafting a will if you are married, have children, or have a positive net worth.

 If you die without a will, your assets will be distributed to spouses, siblings, and children based on Texas' intestate succession laws.

 A living will defines your own end-of-life wishes rather than listing beneficiaries.
 In Texas, living wills are called a Directive to Physicians and Family or Surrogates or advanced directives.